yetulaxman/linux-2/_tutorials/02b-Container-lifecycle-management.md

 ##  Summary

-We explored few docker commands in this short tour of docker commands.
-The `docker  run ...` command is the more often used command in our daily life.
+We explored part of container lifecycle in this short tour of docker commands.
+Among all the commands, the `docker  run ...` command is more often used command in our daily life.
 It makes sense to spend some time getting comfortable with it.
-To find out more about `docker run ...`, use `docker container run --help` to see a list of all flags it supports.
+To find out more options about `docker run ...`, use `docker container run --help` to see a list of all flags it supports.